davidbrowne/dsga/README.md

 This project uses [doctest](https://github.com/onqtam/doctest) for testing.
 The tests have been run on:

-* MSVC 2019 - v16.9 Preview 1 or higher (required for constexpr with anonymous unions)
+* MSVC 2019 - v16.9 or higher (required for constexpr with anonymous unions)

 ```
 ===============================================================================